Archer-Tatsu/VQA-ODV/README.md

 # VQA-ODV
-A large-scale VQA database of omnidirectional video proposed in ACMMM 2018 paper.
+A large-scale VQA dataset of omnidirectional video proposed in ACMMM 2018 paper.
-> Bridge The Gap Between VQA and Human Behavior on Omnidirectional Video: A Large-Scale Database and A Deep Learning Model
+> Bridge The Gap Between VQA and Human Behavior on Omnidirectional Video: A Large-Scale Dataset and A Deep Learning Model

 ![](./images/Screenshots.jpg)

 ## Introduction

-VQA-ODV is a large-scale database of omnidirectional video for visual quality assessment (VQA).
+VQA-ODV is a large-scale dataset of omnidirectional video for visual quality assessment (VQA).
 There is in total **600** omnidirectional video sequences in VQA-ODV, of which 60 are reference sequences in diverse content.
-The database is organized as follow.
+The dataset is organized as follow.
 ![](./images/DirStructure.jpg)
 More details can be found in our ACMMM 2018 paper.